Scheme wind-up (DC)

 - We work collaboratively.
 A move to secure members’ benefits requires specialist advice – we work with our co-trustees, sponsors and advisers in a collaborative manner.
 The ultimate objective – the move to secure members’ benefits – is consistent.

-- Our team-based approach ensures that we have visibility of the very best market practice in the DC wind up sector.
+- Our team-based approach ensures that we have visibility of the very best market practice in the Defined Contribution scheme wind up sector.
 We know what good advice and competitive pricing looks like and we ensure we obtain this for our clients.

 - Attend and participate in trustee meetings.